Where I belong: public spaces and everyday acts of inclusion

 Project Progress

-Last spring, our research started with an initial survey of youth ages 16 – 19 who had accessed the Calgary Public Library (CPL) in the past three years.
-After conversations with our project partners, we expanded the scope of the project to include all youth library users between the ages of 16-19, not just those who self-identify as racialized as the circumstances of the last two years with the disconnection and loss of access to public spaces have affected all youth, regardless of background.
+In 2021 our research started with an initial survey of youth ages 16 – 19 who had accessed the Calgary Public Library (CPL) in the past three years.
+After conversations with our project partners, we expanded the scope of the project to include all youth library users between the ages of 16-19, not just those who self-identify as racialized to explore the disconnection and loss of access to public spaces that affected all youth, regardless of background, during the COVID-19 pandemic.

 Project Timeline